 Because the revenues of electricity distribution companies are affected by inflation, they are afforded an annual tariff adjustment to address the impact of inflation in the period between periodic revisions.
-For the purposes of the annual adjustment, a tariff adjustment rate (referred to as the Tariff Adjustment Index) is applied, through which Portion A costs are adjusted to account for variations in costs and Portion B costs are adjusted to account for variations in costs and Portion B costs are adjusted to account for variations in the General Price Index Market ("IGP-M") inflation index.
+For the purposes of the annual adjustment, a tariff adjustment rate (referred to as the Tariff Adjustment Index) is applied, through which Portion A costs are adjusted to account for variations in costs and Portion B costs are adjusted to account for variations in the General Price Index Market ("IGP-M") inflation index.
 For Portion B, the tariff adjustment rate also takes into account a measure of the distributor's operating productivity power quality, called the X-Factor.
 The main objective of the X-Factor is to ensure an efficient balance between revenues and costs, established at the time of revision, by taking into account standard values established by the regulator.
 The X-Factor has three components: (i) expected productivity gains; (ii) quality of service; and (iii) cost efficiency.